 Chapter 5 - Discretion

-While employment authorization for certain aliens is automatic or non-discretionary by virtue of their immigration status, other aliens must affirmatively apply for employment authorization and USCIS may grant employment authorization as a matter of discretion.
+While employment authorization for certain noncitizens is automatic or non-discretionary by virtue of their immigration status, other noncitizens must affirmatively apply for employment authorization and USCIS may grant employment authorization as a matter of discretion.

-The regulations outlined at 8 CFR 274a.12(c) specify categories of aliens who must apply for employment authorization and may be granted employment authorization as a matter of discretion; these aliens are referred to in this chapter as Category C applicants.
+The regulations outlined at 8 CFR 274a.12(c) specify categories of noncitizens who must apply for employment authorization and may be granted employment authorization as a matter of discretion; these noncitizens are referred to in this chapter as Category C applicants.

 For those Category C applicants seeking both employment authorization and an employment authorization document (EAD), the applicant must generally file an Application for Employment Authorization (Form I-765) with USCIS with the appropriate fee (unless waived), and in accordance with the form instructions.

 In addition to verifying the applicant’s identity and that the applicant meets all other eligibility criteria, USCIS must determine if a favorable exercise of discretion is warranted in granting employment authorization to a Category C applicant.
 USCIS determines whether to grant discretionary employment authorization on a case-by-case basis by taking into account all factors and considering the totality of the circumstances.

 Exercise of Discretion

 The adjudication of Category C applications is generally subject to the discretion of USCIS.
 In deciding whether to grant employment authorization, USCIS makes a case-by-case determination considering all relevant information.
 The ultimate decision to grant discretionary employment authorization for a Category C applicant depends on whether, based on the facts and circumstances of the case, USCIS finds that the positive factors outweigh any negative factors that may be present, and that a favorable exercise of discretion is warranted.
 The denial of employment authorization is not subject to administrative appeal.